Board Policy 3410

 The School District’s accounting and audit services shall comply with the Requirements for Accounting, Budgeting, Financial Reporting, and Auditing, as adopted by the Illinois State Board of Education, State and federal laws and regulations, and generally accepted accounting principles.
 Determination of liabilities and assets, prioritization of expenditures of governmental funds, and provisions for accounting disclosures shall be made in accordance with government accounting standards as directed by the auditor designated by the Board.
 The Superintendent, in addition to other assigned financial responsibilities, shall report monthly on the District’s financial performance, both income and expense, in relation to the financial plan represented in the budget.

 At the close of each fiscal year, the Superintendent or designee shall arrange to have the District books and accounts audited by an independent certified public accountant designated by the Board in conformance with prescribed standards and legal requirements.
 A complete and detailed written audit report shall be provided to each Board Member and to the Superintendent.
-The Superintendent shall annually, on or before October 15, submit an original and one copy of the audit to the Educational Service Region Superintendent.
+The Superintendent shall annually, on or before October 15, submit an original and one copy of the audit to the Regional Superintendent of Schools.

 The Superintendent or designee is responsible for developing and maintaining the inventory of District buildings and capital equipment.
-The inventory record of equipment shall include such items as a description of each item, the quantity, the location, the date of purchase, and the cost or the estimated replacement cost.
+The inventory record of equipment shall include such items as a description of each item, the quantity, the location, the date of purchase, and the cost or the estimated replacement cost, unless the supplies and equipment are acquired by the District pursuant to a federal or State grant award, in which case the inventory record shall also include the information required by 2 C.F.R.
+200.313, if applicable.
 The Superintendent, or designee, shall establish procedures for the management of property acquired by the District under grant awards that comply with federal and State law.

 Annual Financial Report